frdzy/fredzhao.com/about/resume.md

 * *General Contributions*
   * Conducted ~300 interviews, with focus on product architecture
   * Participated in quorum for post-interview debrief sessions
+  * Contributed to internal privacy and mutation frameworks
 * Recruiting Products: July 2019 - Current
   * **Current Events**
     * Built data model and ingested current events, coordinated with teammates to surface them to relevant recruiting tools